pkalliok/bitgugs/README.md

   email gateway, or anything of the like.
 Bitgugs' point is to be simple and transparent.
 Further integrations can be built on Bitgugs' data model.

+- no fiddling with branches: Some Git based issue trackers use their own branches to have a virtual "filesystem" where they can arrange things as they want.
+As Bitgugs' point is to have the issues describe accurately what's up with a particular version of the code, the issues use the same branching as does the code.